Small language model

-Small language models or compact language models are artificial intelligence language models designed for human natural language processing including language and text generation.
-Unlike large language models, small language models are much smaller in scale and scope.
+Small language models (SLM) or compact language models are artificial intelligence language models designed for human natural language processing including language and text generation.
+Small language models typically have less than forty billion parameters.
+This make them feasible to train or host entirely on consumer electronics such as personal computers, laptops, or smart devices.

-Typically, a large language models number of training parameters is in the hundreds of billions, with some models even exceeding a trillion parameters.
-The size of any large language model is vast because it contains a large amount of information, which allows it to generate better content.
-However, this requires enormous computational power, making it impossible for an individual to train a large language model using just a single computer and graphical processing unit.
+In contrast, a large language model typically contains hundreds of billions of training parameters, with some models exceeding a trillion parameters.
+This enables the model to encode vast amounts of information, improving the generalizability and accuracy of its outputs.
+However, training and hosting such models demands enormous computational resources, rendering it infeasible for an individual to do so using a single computer and graphics processing unit.